rdpate/helpfile/about/about.md

     - non-commands?
     - what alternative synopsis will always make sense?
 - separate command to list subtopics?
-- will not support dynamic subtopics, where code must be executed to determine the final command (eg. hg and git aliases in .hgrc and .git/config)
+- will not support dynamic subtopics, where code must be executed to determine the final command (eg. as with hg and git aliases in .hgrc and .git/config)
 - more formats than plain text
     - desirable: links, anchors, italic, bold, underline
     - maybe Markdown